Spanish priest with Ebola in serious condition

-Manuel Garcia Viejo, 69, was taken to Madrid's Carlos III hospital at about 0200 GMT (10 p.m.
-ET on Sunday) after he was repatriated from Sierra Leone.
+Manuel Garcia Viejo, 69, was taken to Madrid's Carlos III hospital at about 0200 GMT after he was repatriated from Sierra Leone.

 "The patient is badly dehydrated and his kidneys and liver are affected," said Francisco Arnalich, who oversees internal medicine at the hospital.
 "His situation at the moment is serious."